Order Fulfillment Process Design and Optimization

-Creating a successful order fulfillment strategy requires accounting for different factors that can crop up during the process.
+Creating a successful order fulfillment process requires accounting for issues that can inevitably crop up.
 For example, if a customer orders something and has a less-than-ideal experience, that could adversely affect their desire to do future business with your company.
-For that reason, it’s essential that organizations develop a way to create a consistent, efficient e-commerce order fulfillment process.
+For that reason, organizations must develop a way to create a consistent, efficient e-commerce order fulfillment process.

 What is Order Fulfillment?

-Order fulfillment involves the entire process of delivering orders to customers, from the time they submit their purchase to the moment the package arrives on their doorstep.
+Order fulfillment involves the entire process of delivering orders to customers, from when they submit their purchase to when the package arrives on their doorstep.
 When it comes to e-commerce order fulfillment, there’s typically a third party involved in completing the order.

 - Getting inventory shipments